jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 Peter Cihon, Moritz J. Kleinaltenkamp, Jonas Schuett, Seth D. Baum <br>
 IEEE Transactions on Technology and Society <br>
 [DOI](https://doi.org/10.1109/TTS.2021.3077595) • [arXiv](https://arxiv.org/abs/2105.10356)

 ---

+### Personal

+I live in Berlin, but come to Oxford every 1-2.
+I’m engaged to my high school sweetheart and we have the best dog in the world.
+I’m a big fan of specialty coffee---I've been called a "coffee snob".
+I’m vegan to avoid unnecessary suffering of animals.
+I donate 10% of my income to the most effective charities.

+---